sierrab1/sierrab1.github.io/content/projects/QGISwebmap.md

 date: "2016-11-05T18:25:22+05:30"
 title: "Baltimore Vacant Lots Webmap"
 weight: 4
-description: "This is a QGIS2webmap leaflet webmap created for an advances GIS course."
+description: "This is a QGIS2webmap leaflet webmap created for an advanced GIS course."
 ---

 ## Project description